-Source: Quarterly Census of Employment and Wages, Bureau of Labor Statistics (BLS), 2022 population over the age of 16.
+Source: Quarterly Census of Employment and Wages, Bureau of Labor Statistics (BLS), 2022

+Table 4 shows the percentage of the population who are employed, unemployed, and not in the labor force for each LWA.
+For example, the EKCEP area accounts for 9.2 percent of Kentucky's population over the age of 16.
 In this area, 58.2% of the population is not in the labor force; 3.9 percent of the population is unemployed, and 37.9 percent of individuals are employed.
 Note that the percentage of the population unemployed is a slightly different measure than the unemployment rate.